Close Up Photo of Mining Rig

 There has been some error while submitting the form.
 Please verify all form fields again.

-References how to configure NTP server
+References how to configure NTP port and server within AD:

 https://blogs.technet.microsoft.com/nepapfe/2013/03/01/its-simple-time-configuration-in-active-directory